Sarah-J-Dias/Skin-Cancer-Kaggle-Project/README.md

 # Skin-Cancer-Kaggle-Project
-This repository contains the final Rmd file and project paper from my Skin Cancer Kaggle Project that I worked on in my Introduction to Statistical Models and Data Mining  (Stats 101C) class.
+This repository contains the final presentation, project paper, and Rmd file from my Skin Cancer Kaggle Project that I worked on in my Introduction to Statistical Models and Data Mining  (Stats 101C) class.